 With so many devices and variations on Android out there, it can be hard to provide a definitive guide to its functions, but most Android phones or tablets will work along similar lines – even if the manufacturer of your smartphone has changed some of the settings and menus around, the tethering process should be broadly the same.

-When it comes to the stock or close-to-stock version of Android 9 Pie you’ll get on Pixels and phones like the Nokia range, you need to open up Settings then pick Network & Internet, Hotspot & tethering, and Wi-Fi hotspot.
+When it comes to the stock or close-to-stock version of Android 9 Pie you’ll get on Android devices and phones in the Nokia range or Android 10 for Pixels, you need to open up Settings then pick Network & Internet, Hotspot & tethering, and Wi-Fi hotspot.
 Turn the toggle switch to On, and you can set your hotspot name and password (something you definitely want in place if you don’t want a bunch of strangers borrowing your data connection).

 If you’ve picked Bluetooth tethering, from the Windows Settings pane you need to go to Devices, Bluetooth & other devices, and Add Bluetooth or other device to get connected.
 On macOS, open up System Preferences then choose Bluetooth and click Connect next to your phone or tablet when it appears.